garrandall/popular-music-data/tracks/be-without-you-mary-j--blige.md

 We've been too strong for too long
 And I can’t be without you, baby (Ohh)
 And I’ll be waitin’ up until you get home
-'Cause I can’t sleep without you, baby (Ooh)
+'Cause I can’t sleep without you, baby (Oh)
 If anybody who’s ever loved you know just what I feel Too hard to fake it, nothin’ can replace it
 Call the radio if you just can’t be without your baby, yeah